tokonoma/2web2ui/README.md

 ### End to End Tests

-In order to run UI tests, the local development server needs to first be started.
-Ideally, [start your development server](#local-development) and in another terminal tab, run one of the following commands, then without stopping the server, run:
+In order to run UI tests, the local development server needs to first be started and running on port 3100.
+First, [start your development server](#local-development) and in another terminal tab, run the following command:
 ```
 npm run test-e2e
 ```